asrarbhat/package_statistics/README.md

 """

-import requests  # to get data from web import tempfile  # to create temporary file for storing downloaded data temporarily import gzip  # to unzip the file from sys import argv, exit  # to take command line arguments and exit if error occurs
+import requests  # to get data from web import tempfile  # to create a temporary file for storing downloaded data temporarily import gzip  # to unzip the file from sys import argv, exit  # to take command line arguments and exit if error occurs